jrichcodes/Website-Project-Code/sprints/sprint4/bbogale.md

 - project_template/website/static/css/home.css

 ### What i accomplished
 The problem we were left with at last sprint was the unpredictability of location entries for trips.
 Our code would recognize some locations while not others.
 I used this sprint to make that functionality more robust.
 I changed the api used to convert the location names to coordinates to a more functional one.
 At the current moment, as long as there is a recognizable location name entered, the map will be coordinated appropriatly.
+On the other hand, i added touch ups to the home page to make it more asthetically pleasing.